alonsoir/kafkaStreaming/README.md

 	KafkaSparkStreamingReceiver is working.
 DONE!

 	KafkaAndFlink.
-In process.
+DONE!
-		WordCount is working, KafkaStreamingFlink is barely working, i can push data into kafka topic and flink is streaming data, but intellij is not working properly because i cannot autocomplete nothing.
+		WordCount is working, KafkaStreamingFlink is working.

 	Apply optimizations.
 PENDING!